MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

 ```

 > [!NOTE]
-> To use that feature you need to have answered **Processed in JavaScript by user** when executing `react-native link` for the Crash service configuration.
+> To use that feature you need to configure your application properly for the Crash service.
 >
-> This feature is thus dependent on [Processing crashes in JavaScript](#process).
+> This feature depends on [Processing crashes in JavaScript](#process).
 >
 > [!NOTE]
 > The size limit is currently 1.4 MB on Android and 7 MB on iOS.
 Attempting to send a larger attachment will trigger an error.